Do I Qualify?

 The strain will turn purple in the cold.
 Myth As stated before, the cold breaks down chlorophyll which then allows the colorants from the anthocyanins to show.
 Be sure to avoid damaging your plant with too much cold.

 Cannabis can turn purple by freezing it.
-Myth Flash freezing and ice water flushes are more likely to expose your plant to great risks of getting sick and dying This is the “too much cold” which you have been warned against.
+Myth Flash freezing and ice water flushes are more likely to expose your plant to great risks of getting sick and dying This is the “too much cold” that you have been warned against.

 The pH levels will influence the color of my plant.
 Fact Acidic conditions are considered to have a low pH while alkaline conditions are considered to have a high pH level.
 Lower pH levels are likely to bring out varieties of red, while higher pH levels will bring out varieties of blue/purple.